auoie/twitch-vods/NOTES.md

 The way I did it was to use the "read everything" template and then to delete everything but the zone rules.
 Then changed the settings from `Read` to the most permissive settings for each of the rules.
 Then I set it to all zones on my account.
+I also added Account > Cloudflare Pages to create cloudflare pages.
+I set the Account to my account.
+You can found the Account ID by going to the Workers section and looking at the right, or by just looking at path in the URL of the Cloudflare dashboard.
+It sucks how you can't [disable](https://community.cloudflare.com/t/disable-route-access-to-cloudflare-pages-via-the-pages-dev-domain/387372) the \*.pages.dev domain.

 Now create a Linode API token.
 I just gave it all permissions.